Middle Tennessee Blue Raiders: Women's basketball

 The women's basketball team, currently coached by Rick Insell, has appeared several times in the NCAA and WNIT basketball tournaments, dating back to the 1970s.
 The Blue Raiders won the Sun Belt Conference championships in 2005, 2006, 2007, 2009, 2010 and 2012, then with Conference USA in 2013, 2014, 2023, and 2024, all receiving the conference's automatic berth in the NCAA women's tournament.
 The MTSU Women's team has been home to the NCAA's leading scorer for two recent consecutive seasons: Amber Holt in 2008, and Alysha Clark in 2009.
 In Rick Insell's tenure, he has had two 30+ win seasons, each going undefeated in conference play and winning an NCAA Tournament game (2007 and 2024).
 The Lady Raiders also had one of the longest home winning streaks in the NCAA, spanning 30 games between March 2021 to November 2023.
 In recent years, the 2023-2024 season was arguably the greatest in the Lady Raider's history.
 There were multiple school and Conference USA records broken with the addition to multiple players hitting career accolades, such as 2000 and multiple 1000 point scorers, as well as rebounding and other shooting records broken as well.
 Also, the Lady Raiders held a 20-game winning streak, sweeping Conference USA in the regular and post seasons by an average winning margin over 21 points.
 The Lady Raiders defeated #5 seed Louisville in a comeback win of the first round of the 2024 NCAA Women's Tournament.
 The 18-point comeback was tied for the 3rd largest in NCAA Women's Tournament history.
 Their long winning streak was ended by defending national champions LSU in the second round.

+On January 23rd, 2026, Rick Insell became the 6th active head coach to reach 500 wins.
+He also became the first head coach in basketball history to win 500 games both at the NCAA D1 and high school levels each.